Posted in | News | Biosensors

 Gold Nanoparticle Biosensor Detects Deadly Pathogen

-In a recent article published in the journal Scientific Reports, researchers presented a novel biosensor based on a gold nanoparticle (AuNP) conjugated single-legged DNA walker, designed to detect K. pneumoniae with high sensitivity and specificity.
-By employing a catalytic hairpin assembly (CHA) mechanism, the biosensor aims to provide a reliable method for the early detection of this pathogen, which is crucial for effective treatment and management of infections.
+A recent article published in Scientific Reports presents a novel biosensor based on a gold nanoparticle (AuNP) conjugated single-legged DNA walker, designed to detect Klebsiella pneumoniae with high sensitivity and specificity.
+Using a catalytic hairpin assembly (CHA) mechanism, the biosensor offers a reliable and rapid method for early detection of this pathogen, which is crucial for effective treatment and management of infections.

 Gold Nanoparticle Biosensor Detects Deadly Pathogen